Dynamic bursting to a cloud service

-- A location can trigger an overflow node to start up only if there is some existing media load on that location.
+- A location can trigger a bursting node to start up only if there is some existing media load on that location.
 This is to ensure that incidents such as a temporary network interruption do not inadvertently trigger bursting.

-- We recommend that you do not mix your primary (always on) Conferencing Nodes and your bursting nodes in the same system location.
+- We recommend that you do not mix your "always on" Conferencing Nodes and your bursting nodes in the same system location.

-Typically you should assign all of your overflow Conferencing Nodes to a single overflow system location so that all of your primary locations can make use of the same pool of cloud overflow nodes.
+Typically you should assign all of your bursting Conferencing Nodes to a single overflow system location so that all of your primary locations can make use of the same pool of cloud overflow nodes.

 However, if you expect a single conference to require more than three overflow nodes, then you could configure a second cloud overflow location (containing a different set of bursting nodes) and then configure half of your primary locations to overflow to the first cloud overflow location, and the other half of your primary locations to overflow to the second cloud overflow location.
 In this case, both overflow locations will act (start up and shut down nodes as appropriate) independently of each other.

-- Do not configure your call control system / DNS to route calls directly to your overflow nodes.
+- Do not configure your call control system / DNS to route calls directly to your bursting nodes.